Javascript is not enabled.

 Have you had a look at your credit lately?

-“We certainly encourage consumers to take regular stock of their credit standing, just as they’re encouraged to get checkups from their doctor,” says Eric J. Ellman, senior vice president for public policy and legal affairs for the Consumer Data Industry Association, a trade group that represents credit reporting companies.
+“We certainly encourage consumers to take regular stock of their credit standing, just as they’re encouraged to get checkups from their doctor,” says Eric J. Ellman, senior vice president for public policy and legal affairs for the Consumer Data Industry Association, the trade group that represents credit reporting companies.

 Here’s a primer on credit reports, plus tips on how to check on your score.